JSitter/simple-docker-project/README.md

 First create a Dockerfile to tell Docker what to do.

-Inside project directory use the command
+Inside the project directory use the command:

 ```
 $ touch Dockerfile
 ```

-Using Alpine Linux allows us to start with a smaller instance.
+Alpine Linux allows us to start with a very small light weight linux distro.

-Inside the Docker file add the commands
+Inside the Docker file add the commands:

 ```
 FROM alpine
 CMD ["echo", "Hello World!"]
 ```

-To build the project run
+Build the project by running:

 ```
 $ docker build -t my-container:latest .